[Guest Post] The Best of Vietnam's Halong Bay

 The 1,500 square km2 / 580 sq mile Halong Bay was formed some 340 million years ago and erosion of the limestone over the years has produced the awesome karst land and seascape we see today.
 The large bay with emerald waters is dotted by between 1,600 and 2,000 islands.
 It is impossible to count due to some being submerged at high tide, so estimates vary.
 The vast majority of the islands are uninhabited and unsullied by man's presence.
 These islands are home to a highly diverse range of fauna and flora, making the bay an important scientific resource as well as a tourist attraction.
 The bay is popular with artists and photographers trying to capture every aspect of its charm and power.

-In 1994, Ha Long Bay was listed by UNESCO as a World Heritage Site for its "outstanding scenic beauty … complemented by its great biological interest"
+In 1994, Ha Long Bay was listed by UNESCO World Heritage Site for its "outstanding scenic beauty … complemented by its great biological interest".

 Most visitors to the bay take one of the cruises on offer and relax while drifting the bay waters between the limestone pinnacles and islets, dropping off to visit islands and amazing caves.
 It is recommended that you stay on the cruise ship for at least one night to enjoy a romantic meal on board your ship, while witnessing the dramatic dusk.
 Then, in the morning, wake up to see the equally impressive dawn.
 It is also possible to tour the bay by seaplane, giving an excellent overhead view.
 You can go swimming, kayaking or kite flying, if you wish.